eswick/libfsmonitor/README.md

 ##Overview##

 libfsmonitor is an Objective-C library allows processes to be notified upon various filesystem events, such as files being created, modified, or deleted.
-The daemon (fsmonitord) trails /dev/fsevents and parses the data into an NSDictionary, which is then sent via CPDistributedMessagingCenter to any interested clients.
-Included is a small wrapper around CPDistributedMessagingCenter which handles listening and directory filtering.
+The daemon (fsmonitord) trails /dev/fsevents and parses the data into an NSDictionary, which is then sent via NSDistributedNotificationCenter to any interested clients.
+Included is a small wrapper around NSDistributedNotificationCenter which handles listening and directory filtering.

 ## Usage ##
 Classes wishing to receive filesystem notification events must conform to the **FSMonitorDelegate** protocol.